joaofgoncalves/ThermalRaster/README.md

 ![](README_files/figure-gfm/plot-spectral-palette-1.png)<!-- -->

-## Generating synthetic/predicted thermal images
+## Generating synthetic or predicted thermal images

 The `ThermalRaster` package currently provides methods to generate **synthetic or predicted thermal data**.
 This enables to gain more